Setup & OrganizeUser Segments

 User Segments

-Group your end users into reusable audiences — Beta Customers, Enterprise, Power Users — then use those segments to gate visibility, filter your inbox, and scope AI queries.
+Group your end users into reusable audiences — Enterprise, At-Risk Renewals, Acme Team — then use those segments to gate board visibility and filter your user list.

 What Is a User Segment?

 A user segment is a saved group of end users defined by a set of rules.
-Instead of repeatedly filtering by "users where company MRR > 5000 AND tier = enterprise," you define that group once as Enterprise Customers and reuse it everywhere.
+Instead of repeatedly filtering by "users where MRR > 5000 AND status is Active," you define that group once as Enterprise Customers and reuse it everywhere.

 Segments are organization-scoped and dynamic — when new end users match the rules, they're automatically included.